-I became excited about soil biogeochemistry and ecosystem change while working in the Groffman Lab at the Cary Institute of Ecosystem Studies in 2012.
-I subsequently conducted independent research on urban afforestation and soil nitrous oxide fluxes in New York City (Pierre et al. 2016).
+I became excited about biogeochemistry and ecosystem change as an undergraduate working in the Groffman Lab at the Cary Institute of Ecosystem Studies in 2012.
+This passion grew into independent research on urban afforestation and soil nitrous oxide fluxes in New York City (Pierre et al. 2016).
 I graduated from New York University with a B.A. in Environmental Studies in 2013.
-I began the Ph.D. program in Ecology and Evolutionary Biology at Cornell in Fall 2013.
+I began the Ph.D. program in Ecology and Evolutionary Biology at Cornell in fall 2013.

 At Cornell, I was a Sloan Fellow and an NSF Trainee in the Cross Scale Biogeochemistry and Climate IGERT.
-I am a teaching assistant, research mentor to undergraduates, and have been involved in field biology courses for undergraduates.
-In addition, I am interested in science communication and I write about diverse experiences in science on my blog, Field Work.
+I was a teaching assistant, research mentor to undergraduates, and continue to be involved in field biology courses for undergraduates.
+In addition, I am interested in science communication and I write about the intersections between ecology, environment, and freedom for broad audiences.

 Currently, I am a UC President's Postdoctoral Fellowship at UC Berkeley.
-My research concerns the ecological and societal implications of changing nitrogen biogeochemistry in terrestrial and atmospheric environments.
+My research focuses on the ecological and societal implications of changing nitrogen biogeochemistry in terrestrial and atmospheric environments.